Samsung/tizen-docs/docs/application/web/tutorials/sec-privileges.md

 To effectively protect the device system and user private data, the Tizen security architecture is based on privileges and application signing of the Linux basic security model, which includes process isolation and mandatory access control.
 Since Tizen, as an open platform, provides a wide range of features and experiences for users with a variety of applications, the users must be able to grant privileges for security-sensitive operations.

-Tizen provides API-level access control for security-sensitive operations which, if not used correctly, can harm user privacy and system stability.
+Tizen provides API-level access control for security-sensitive operations which, if not used properly, can harm user privacy and system stability.
 Therefore, applications that use such sensitive APIs must declare the required privileges in the [config.xml](process/setting-properties.md#privilege) file.
 Privileges are categorized into public, partner, and platform levels according to their hierarchy:

 -   The public level is the minimum privilege level, which means that any application developed using the Tizen Studio can use these privileges.
 -   The partner level privileges require at least a partner-signed certificate which is granted to developers who have a business relationship with the vendor.
 -   The platform level is the highest privilege level, and an application that needs these privileges requires at least a  platform-signed certificate, which is granted to vendor developers.

-Since Tizen platform 3.0, some privileges are categorized as privacy-related and give an option to the user to switch them on and off.
+Since Tizen platform 3.0, some privileges are categorized as privacy-related and give an option to the user to switch them **on** and **off**.
 If an application invokes a privacy-related privileged API, the Tizen system checks whether the privilege is **allowed** for the application.
-For the application to use the API, the privilege must be declared in the `config.xml` file and the user must have switched it on.
+For the application to use the API, the privilege must be declared in the `config.xml` file and the user must have switched it **on**.

 > **Note**
 > In applications with the platform version 3.0 or higher, if you use privacy-related privileged APIs, make sure that the user has switched the privilege on before making the function call.
 Otherwise, the application does not work as expected.
 >
-> Since Tizen 4.0, the status of privacy-related privileges can be [resolved at runtime](../guides/security/privacy-related-permissions.md) using the Privacy Privilege API (in [mobile](../../../../org.tizen.web.apireference/html/device_api/mobile/tizen/ppm.html) and [wearable](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/ppm.html) applications).
+> Since Tizen 4.0, the status of privacy-related privileges can be [resolved at runtime](../guides/security/privacy-related-permissions.md) using the Privacy Privilege API (in [mobile](../api/5.0/device_api/mobile/tizen/ppm.html) and [wearable](../api/5.0/device_api/wearable/tizen/ppm.html) applications).

 The Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
 For more information, see [Verifying Privilege Usage](../../tizen-studio/web-tools/privilege-checker.md).

 <a name="API"></a>
 ## Web API Privileges

-The following tables list the API privileges, which you must declare when using security-sensitive API modules in Web applications.
+The following tables list the API privileges, which you must declare when using security-sensitive API modules in Web applications:

 **Table: Web Device API privileges**